 Some wood species are more prone to checking and twisting than others are, so this characteristic is taken into consideration when choosing wood for construction.
-Checking does not generally weaken the wood, and adds character and an aged quality to the appearance of the timbers.
+Checking does not generally weaken the wood and adds character and aged quality to the appearance of the timbers.

 Using a humidifier and keeping the temperature down the first winter in your home can help to minimize the amount of checking your wood will develop.